Boxador: Dog Breed, Personality, Image, Care Full Info

 Appearance

-The Boxador tends to be large, comprising between 50 and 110 pounds and 23 to 25 elevation in height.
+The Boxador tends to be large, comprising between 50 and 110 pounds and 23 to 25 inches in height.
 The fleece of this strain will be candescent and short, and its color can vary.
 He may be seen as a brindle, black or white canine, or also in combinations of colors.

 The Boxador’s head tends to be larger than that of the Labrador Retriever and will include large jowls.
 The cognizance of the strain is generally droopy and his tail will be curled or docked.
 The Boxador may look more like either its Boxer or Labrador Retriever parent, either way, he’s an intriguing mongrel that will be sure to turn heads.